 Sheriff Robinson is a member of First Missionary Baptist Church, the NAACP, Arkansas Sheriff’s Association, National Sheriff’s Association, Kappa Alpha Psi Fraternity Inc. and Jefferson County Democrats.

-He has been recognized by many for his work in the field of public service to include the House of Representatives of the Eighty-second General Assembly of the State of Arkansas and being Clarence A. Jenkins Humanitarian Award for outstanding service rendered to the City of Pine Bluff, Jefferson County, and State of Arkansas.
+He has been recognized by many for his work in the field of public service which include the House of Representatives of the Eighty-second General Assembly of the State of Arkansas and the Clarence A. Jenkins Humanitarian Award for outstanding service rendered to the City of Pine Bluff, Jefferson County, and State of Arkansas.
 Sheriff Robinson believes that the Office of the Sheriff is a leader in providing excellent law enforcement services to a diverse community.